DigitalGeographyLab/tweetsearcher/README.md

 If you want to convert the files into a GeoPackage file (a common spatial file format) then run `python tweets_to_gpkg.py` in the directory where you have the `.pkl` files stored in.
 Then you can open them in QGIS and other GIS software like ArcGIS.

+## Notes on the output

+The script does some reshuffling and renaming of the "raw" output json, mostly out of necessity but partly for convenience.
+The output file will have individual tweets connected with the requested expansions (like place, media etc) unlike with the raw output where they're as a separate json object.
+However, for referenced tweets it only returns the referenced tweet id and author id.
+If there are geotags, the output file will signify whether they're based on gps coordinates or a bounding box centroids, if both are present the gps coordinates are preferred.
+The geopackage export will drop some columns containing unparsed json-objects or list-like objects, because they're not supported by the file format.

+If you're not interested in what bots have to say, then you have to do the cleaning up yourself.
+Checking the `source` of the tweet and removing all posts from sources that seem bot-like or automated is a simple first step.
+Then you can use Botometer to do account-specific checking for the rest (the free option has a 500 account daily quota).

 ## Referencing

 If you use this script in your research or project, please refer back to us using this: